 SBA 7(a) Loan Program

 This is the standard loan program the SBA provides to financial lenders.
-It comes with a loan guarantee (85% for loans up to $150,000 and 75% for loans greater than $150,000), allowing lenders to provide financing to small businesses lacking good credit or credit histories.
+It comes with a loan guarantee (85% for loans up to $150,000 and 75% for loans greater than $150,000), allowing lenders to provide financing to small business owners who cannot obtain bank financing.

-To secure a loan through the SBA 7(a) loan program, check to see if your business is considered small by the SBA.
-The SBA has a section on its website that can help small business owners check whether they’ve classified their enterprise correctly.
-The agency features an online size standard tool to help potential loan applicants check whether they can classify themselves as a small business.
+To secure a loan through the SBA 7(a) loan program, check if your business is considered small by the SBA.
+The SBA has a section on its website where small business owners can see whether they’ve correctly classified their enterprise.
+The agency features an online size standards tool to help potential loan applicants check whether they can classify themselves as small businesses.

 There are other requirements you also have to satisfy.
 For instance:

 - Your business must be operating for profit in the U.S.

 - It must be physically located in the U.S. or its territories

 - You must want the loan for a legitimate business reason

 - You can’t be in debt to the U.S. government

 - You must have invested your own time and/or money into the business.